marcos-sandim/machine/Installation.md

 Create the partitions using the tool then hit enter on [Write]

-- Create a partition of 300M for EFI with `EFI System` as type
+- Create a partition of [550MiB](https://superuser.com/a/1310938) for EFI with `EFI System` as type
-- Create one partition of 2xMemorySize for swap with `Linux swap` as type
+- Create one partition of for swap with `Linux swap` as type and space according to your [requirements](https://itsfoss.com/swap-size/)
 - Create another partition for your system with `Linux filesystem` as type

 Format the EFI partition<br />